D-ICE/poem/docs/specifications/documentation/poem_specifications.rst

     on the data model provided by the POEM Library.
 This allow to get tools to verify that a NetCDF file is compliant with a POEM Specification before trying to load its data into POEM data structures.
 Concepts used to define rules are those of the NetCDF-4 data model.
 Anyway, rules are defined to ensure correct mapping between both data models with a maximum of flexibility for specific extensions by users.
-Links to POEM data model are this exhibited.
+Links to POEM data model are specified where needed.

 .. toctree::
     :maxdepth: 1